zxul767/lox/README.md

 # FAQ
 ### Binary Files in the Repository?
-As you might have noticed, `gradle`--our build system--stores `gradle/wrapper/gradle-wrapper.jar`.
+As you might have noticed, `gradle` stores `gradle/wrapper/gradle-wrapper.jar`.
 This is indeed something that seems fishy, and there is an ongoing discussion about this [here](https://discuss.gradle.org/t/adding-gradle-wrapper-files-to-gitignore/27428).